thumbtack/thumbprint/RELEASING.md

 This list ordered based on experience releasing packages and contributing to Thumbprint.

-## Check to see if you have credentials to publish to NPM
+## Check to see if you have credentials to publish to npm

 Run `npm whoami`.
-You’ll be able to publish packages if the user NPM returns is a collaborator for the packages on [Thumbtack’s NPM org](https://www.npmjs.com/org/thumbtack).
+You’ll be able to publish packages if the user npm returns is a collaborator for the packages on [Thumbtack’s npm org](https://www.npmjs.com/org/thumbtack).

 ## How to publish